caitlincrews08/Budget-Tracker/README.md

 At start up, the user is presented with their budget total, two input fields with the option to either add or subtract funds and a graph displaying their transactions.
 When the user enters a transaction, it displays in a table below.

 The app was designed so that the website still functions whether the user is online or offline.
-When offline, the user's inputs are stored in indexedDB until they can be synched when internet connection is restored.
+When offline, the user's inputs are stored in indexedDB until they can be synced when internet connection is restored.

 See example demo here:
 [![demo](./assets/budget_screenshot.png)](https://drive.google.com/file/d/1JV7uVS6i9GGzuTP3e39KbG6VWaYXhuY2/view?usp=sharing)